-Outgoing Twilio Programmable Voice and Elastic SIP Trunking calls to the US and Canada will automatically fail if the
+Outgoing Twilio Programmable Voice and Elastic SIP Trunking calls will automatically fail if the

 From parameter (outgoing caller ID) contains one of these phone number types: